Lightstreamer/Lightstreamer-kafka-connector/README.md

 The above configuration specifes:

 - A _One To Many_ mapping between the topic `sample-topic` and the Lightstreamer items `samle-item1`, `sample-item2`, and `sample-item3`
-- _Filtered routing_ through the reference to the item template `template1`
+- [_Filtered routing_](#filtered-record-routing-item-templatetemplate-name) through the reference to the item template `template1` (not shown in the snippet)
 - A _One To One _ mapping between the topic `order-topic` and the Lightstreamer item `order-item`

 ##### record.mappings

 > [!IMPORTANT]
-> This configuration implements the same concepts already presented in the [Record Routing](#record-mapping-fieldfieldname) section.
+> This configuration implements the same concepts already presented in the [Record Mapping](#record-mapping-fieldfieldname) section.

 The list of mapping between Kafa records and Ligtstreamer fields.
 The list should describe a set of subscribable fields in the following form: